$\kappa$-General-Relativity II: An Astrophysical Observable from a 2-Body system: Summary and Outlook

-As future work on the subject, we consider checking whether a gravity theory on \eqref{Kappa minkowski} (like the one we developed in \cite{Our_Paper}) will indeed produce the non-trivial PN orders like $n=1.25$ as we found here.
-And, to be able to compare \eqref{General Orientation uncertainties} with observations, we hope that we or others will turn an endower to evaluate the constraints on the $n=1.25$ PN order by constructing a suitable waveform and using the data from the LVK collaboration, and future gravitational wave detectors.
 We note in particular that the prospects for measurement increase with increasing distance and with decreasing BH mass - which prompts a challenge of detecting small black holes, at ultra-high high gravitational wave frequencies, out to very large cosmological distances - a challenge indeed.
 Finally, we note that the greatest impediment to such measurements is the \"uber-astronomical smallness of the Planck length scale, i.e., the observation (rel. equations (\ref{QPS Definition},\ref{RUT-gw})) that the farthest cosmological distance observed, $O(10 \texttt{Gpc})$, is only $\sim10^{20}$ times larger than typical stellar black holes, while the Planck length is about $10^{40}$ times smaller than such black holes - and it is the square root of the quotient of these two ratios which gives the order of the expected deviation.
-However, if effects of Relative Locality enter at larger length scales / lower energies, then similar calculations and practical observations could be relevant.
+Even with upcoming GW-detector technologies, such as the planned space interferometer LISA \cite{LISA:2017pwj}, the magnitude estimated in \eqref{case 1 numeric} will remain beyond direct sensitivity.
+Similar considerations apply to ground-based upgrades of the current facilities and to the planned Einstein Telescope \cite{ET:2019dnz}, for which the required parameter regime (smaller black holes at extreme distances) is challenging to access astrophysically.
+Nevertheless, it is not excluded that future detector generations or improved analysis methods could bring such effects within reach, and detailed simulations following the launch of LISA and/or construction of ultra-high-frequency facilities will be needed to assess the prospects.
+Specifically, we note that, according to \eqref{RUT-gw}, for a BBH system that is on the one hand very low in mass and on the other hand very nearby, the effect could reach order unity and thus become observable (e.g., for $M \sim 10^{-10}M_{\odot}$ and $d_L \sim \mathrm{pc}$ the deviation is measurable).
+Such scenarios are admittedly quite specific, and would most naturally be associated with primordial black holes (see, e.g., \cite{PrimeBH1,PrimeBH2}), and should be investigated in future work.
+More generally, even if such extreme configurations are not realized in nature, the situation could change if Relative Locality effects of the kind we considered here were to arise at larger length scales or lower energies.
+In that case, the same framework could provide testable predictions for future gravitational-wave observations.